pathfindertools/cryptonet/content/pages/index.md

           of view, we propose a framework adopting Linear Vector Commitments (LVC) \[LaiMal19\] as a starting point for defining SVC with updatability and aggregation properties.
-In particular we show how LVC with minimal properties can be boostrapped to obtain stronger ones...
+In particular we show how LVC with minimal properties can be boostrapped to obtain stronger ones.
-          Read more>
       - image:
           src: >-
             http://res.cloudinary.com/protocolai/image/upload/v1645822768/cryptonet/bio-russell-lai_goujsq.jpg
         label: 'Talk 3:'
         headline: "Lattice-Based Preprocessing SNARKs: Publicly Verifiable and Recursively Composable\L"
         subhead: ''
+        text: >-
-        text: "A succinct non-interactive argument of knowledge (SNARK) allows a prover to produce a short proof that certifies the veracity of a certain NP-statement.
+          A succinct non-interactive argument of knowledge (SNARK) allows a prover to produce a short proof that certifies the veracity of a certain NP-statement.
 In the last decade, a large body of work has studied candidate constructions that are secure against quantum attackers.
-Unfortunately, no known candidate matches the efficiency and desirable features of (pre-quantum) constructions based on bilinear pairings.\LIn this work, we make progress ...
-Read more>"
+Unfortunately, no known candidate matches the efficiency and desirable features of (pre-quantum) constructions based on bilinear pairings.
+In this work, we make progress.
       - image:
           src: >-
             http://res.cloudinary.com/protocolai/image/upload/v1645822768/cryptonet/bio-alexandrox-zacharakis_oq4xsa.jpg